Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Introduction

-To methodologically test this question, we need to train networks that obtain perceptually aligned gradients without inheriting robust characteristics from robust models.
-However, PAG is known to be a byproduct of robust training, and there are currently no ways to promote this property directly and in isolation.
+Methodologically testing this question requires training classifiers to obtain PAG without performing robust training.
+However, this is challenging as PAG is known to be a byproduct of robust training, and there are currently no ways to promote this property directly and in isolation.
 Thus, to explore our research question, we develop a novel PAG-inducing general objective that penalizes the input-gradients of the classifier without any form of robust training.
-We first verify that our optimization goal indeed yields such gradients as well as sufficiently high accuracy on clean images, then test the robustness of the obtained models and compare them to models trained using standard training (``vanilla'').
-Our experiments strongly suggest that models with PAG are inherently more robust than their vanilla counterparts, revealing that directly promoting such a trait can imply robustness to adversarial attacks.
+In particular, our objective encourages the classifier's gradients to be aligned with ``ground-truth'' ones that possess PAG.
+As such, our objective requires access to ``ground-truth'' such gradients which are challenging to obtain.
+Thus, we explore both heuristic and principled sources for these gradients.
+Our heuristic sources stem from the rationale that PAG should point toward the target class.
+In addition, we provide in this work a second, principled approach towards creating such PAG vectors, relying on denoising score matching as used in diffusion models~\cite{song2019generative}.
+Specifically, we develop a theoretically justified approach to extract gradients that uphold PAG from diffusion models and encourage the gradients of the classifier to be aligned with ones distilled from diffusion models.